42hexagons/42hexagons.github.io/_jobs/android-software-engineer.md

 ## Additional information

-The expected workload is of 40 hr/week maximum with a negotiable hourly rate.
+The expected workload is of 40 hr/week maximum with a negotiable hourly rate according to your experience and your profile.
 We are looking for a mid-term collaboration starting ASAP.

 ## Apply